"

 Ethics and Civic and Global Engagement

-So, one way to connect ethics and decision making to real life situations is through civic engagement.
+One way to connect ethics and decision making to real life situations is through civic engagement.
 Many people think civic engagement just equates to voting.
 Civic engagement is so much more than that.
 It is about taking action to shape the present and future through being interested in the well-being of yourself, the local community, and the nation.
 Civic engagement is not just about the way you think about yourself in relation to others.
 It is also about getting involved through volunteering, advocacy, and/or community projects.
 Specifically, civic engagement is about social responsibility through caring for others, fairness, civility, teamwork, and figuring out what’s right for the community.

 For instance, one day at college you may encounter a perspective or an experience that differs from yours.
-Encountering differing perspectives can be difficult, especially when they directly challenge your own beliefs and values.
-However, it’s important not to become defensive when you are presented with different opinions.
+Encountering differing perspectives can be difficult, especially when they directly challenge your own beliefs and values; however, it’s important not to become defensive when you are presented with different opinions.
 Being open to different perspectives not only makes everyone feel heard and understood, but also helps to broaden your worldview and makes you think outside the box.
 Being able to think outside the box allows you to connect new ideas and experiences that can help you in your chosen career field.
 You can see gaps in market research or design a new product or empathize with a patient, contributing to your value as a member of the workforce.

 EKU Resources to get involved